dyatlov-a/Inc.TeamAssistant/README.md

 ## Technology

-- .net8
+- .NET8
 - Blazor
+- Telegram.Bot
+- MediatR
 - FluentValidation
-- Telegram.Bot
-- Nuke
-- FluentMigrator
 - Dapper
 - Npgsql
 - Postgres
+- Nuke
+- FluentMigrator

 ## How to use